TronGuy/qemu-launcher/README.md

 _____________________________________________________________________________________________________________
 ## Dependencies

 the project uses the tk/tkinter.
-Please, verify theses if these dependencies are installed with **PIP** or the package manager.
+Please, verify if these dependencies are installed with **PIP** or the package manager.

 > **Ubuntu/Derivatives**:
 > * sudo apt-get install python-tk or sudo apt install python-tk